F-value Reports for Child-resistant Packaging (CRP)

-Child-resistant Packaging (CRP) is a type of packaging that is difficult for young children to open (or gain access to the contents) as opposed to adults.
-CRP reduces child mortality/adverse effects from the unintentional ingestion of oral prescription drugs.
-CRPs are usually designed and manufactured by changing the foil material, blister material, adhesives, the orientation of blister pockets, and using different wadding materials of the container closure systems.
+Child-resistant Packaging (CRP) reduces child mortality/adverse effects from the unintentional ingestion of oral prescription drugs.
+CRPs are typically designed by modifying foil and blister materials, adhesives, blister pocket orientation, and wadding materials of container closure systems.

-The “F” value, also known as Failure Value, is defined as the number of individual dose units of a drug that can cause serious illness or injury in a 25lb (11.4kg) child.
-For highly toxic or harmful drugs, the “F” value is usually set at F1, indicating that the child’s access to a single unit is considered a failure.
-Less toxic or less harmful products have a higher “F” value (for example, F8).
-When a child acquires access to a 9th unit, a default restriction of F8 is typically adopted.
+The “F” value, or Failure Value, is the count of drug units that can cause serious harm in a 25lb (11.4kg) child.
+For highly toxic drugs, “F” is usually set at F1, meaning a single unit is a failure.
+Less toxic drugs have higher “F” values, like F8.
+When a child gets access to a 9th unit, F8 restrictions are typically applied.

-F-values are calculated for a substance with multiple types of packaging (ex: Blister, bottles, etc).
-Based on the derived F-value, the packaging is designed for the drug product.
+F-values reports for CRP are calculated for a substance with multiple types of packaging (e.g. Blister, bottles, etc).
+Based on the derived F-value, the packaging is designed for the medicinal product.

 - ‘F-value’ calculation reports in compliance with the Electronic Code of Federal Regulations (E-CFR), Title 16 - Commercial Practices Chapter II - Consumer Product Safety Commission, and Poison Prevention Packaging: A Guide for Healthcare Professionals, U.S. Consumer Product Safety Commission.